 - Select Standard Installation (Basic) and then select Next.

-- If SQL Server is already installed on the server or on another server where RM databases are deployed, select ‘Connect to existing SQL Server’ and enter the required parameters.
+- If SQL Server is already installed on the server or on another server where Assist databases are deployed, select ‘Connect to existing SQL Server’ and enter the required parameters.

 Setting Description SQL server name Define the SQL Server instance running on the server (such as \\SQLEXPRESS, (local), and so on).
 Authentication Select either Windows authentication to authenticate to SQL Server as current Windows user OR select SQL Server Authentication to select a SQL server account, such as SA.
 User name If SQL Server Authentication was used, type in the user name that is used to authenticate against the SQL server.
 Password Type in the password for the user name selected.